mcgillij/mcgillij.dev/content/godot-vs-python.rst

     var ability_list: Array[Ability]

-Anyways the type system in GDScript is nice to work with, especially when using the build in editor.
+Anyways the type system in GDScript is nice to work with, especially when using the built-in editor.
 I do not find it too overwhelming to use, and it hasn't gotten in the way of development.

 Some things missing from GDScript that I've noticed that I always reach for in Python.